aeserran/Twitter-Python-LEMI-1481881775100/README.md

 # Personality Insight App Overview

-The Twitter Insight app demonstrates a simple, reusable Python web application that uses Watson **Personality Insights** and **Insights for Twitter** service in Bluemix.
+The Personality Insight app demonstrates a simple, reusable Python web application that uses Watson **Personality Insights** and **Insights for Twitter** service in Bluemix.

 ## Prerequisites